Ljubomir Klerić: Government service

 He served as minister of education and ecclesiastical affairs for a few months between the autumn of 1894 and June 1895.
 As minister of the national economy between December 1896 and October 1897, he introduced laws designed to increase industrialization, agricultural production, quality control and the general level of technical knowledge among the people of Serbia.
 He also took care of technical education and protection of health of people, animals, and plants in the territory of Serbia.
 Ljubomir Klerić was awarded the Order of Leopold by the Belgian monarch.
-He died as a state counsellor in 1910 in Belgrade, Serbia.
+He died as a state counsellor on 21 January 1910 in Belgrade, Serbia.